UKCloud/documentation/articles/managed-services/man-ad-sco.md

 ## Service provisioning

-You can request Managed Active Directory Support via your Service Delivery Manager or by using the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.
+You can request Managed AD Support via your Service Delivery Manager or by using the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

-Within 5 business days of accepting an order, UKCloud will enable the customer's Managed Active Directory Support environment with default configurations (unless otherwise specified) and commence protecting any endpoints that have been elected into the service by the customer.
+Within 5 business days of accepting an order, UKCloud will enable the customer's Managed AD Support environment with default configurations (unless otherwise specified) and commence protecting any endpoints that have been elected into the service by the customer.

 ## Customer responsibilities